-User privacy concerns and lengthy checkout processes often partake the accusation for high shopping cart abandonment rate of m-commerce apps.
-Whereas, the metrics on users consideration at different stages of virtual shopping, often skips the bare eye.
+User privacy concerns and lengthy checkout processes often partake in the accusation of a high shopping cart abandonment rate of m-commerce apps.
+Whereas the metrics on users’ consideration at different stages of virtual shopping, often skip the bare eye.
 In this read we will narrow down upon- What are the main reasons and how can m-commerce apps lower their cart abandonment rate?

-But for virtual shopping carts on mobile and web, this scenario is recurring, common and obvious.
+But for virtual shopping carts on mobile and the web, this scenario is recurring, common, and obvious.

-Even the slightest of interruption from calls, messages, notifications, or environment can make your buyers leave the cart without making an actual purchase.
+Even the slightest interruption from calls, messages, notifications or the environment can make your buyers leave the cart without making an actual purchase.

-Shopping cart abandonment is the pain in the foot of every m-commerce or online retail store today.
-For vigilant marketers, they bring meaningful learnings about user behavior.
+Shopping cart abandonment is the pain in the foot of every mcommerce or online retail store today.
+Vigilant marketers bring meaningful learnings about user behavior.
 You can try and turn your cart abandonment into key insights to restabilize all that is wrong with your marketing plan.